kenneth-1203/clock-bot-cron/README.md

 - 📝 Detailed logging with emojis
 - 🌐 Headless browser support
 - 🏗️ Modular architecture for easy extension
-- 📋 Automatic activity saving after clock-in
+- 📋 Smart activity saving (only when available)
 - 🔄 Automatic retry on failure (3 attempts, 5 min apart)
 - ✅ Smart status detection (skips if already clocked in/out)
+- 🛡️ Anti-detection features (stealth mode)
+- ⏱️ Configurable timeouts for slow networks
+- 🐛 Debug logging for troubleshooting

 ## Table of Contents